 Calf has two old legs and two new legs

-The animal was content to lie on the grass behind a building.
-A team of technicians worked on its hind legs.
+Hot and tired from a three-hour drive inside a trailer behind a pickup truck, the 600-pound English Charolais calf was content to lay on the grass behind a south Houston building while a team of technicians worked on its hind legs.

-When the calf known as Hero heard its name called, the 15-month-old gingerly got up.
-Unsteadily, it waddled away.
-It headed toward a snack of green shrubbery.
+When the calf known as Hero heard its name called, the 15-month-old gingerly got up, unsteadily rocked a bit, then waddled away, tail wagging, eyes wide and tongue licking.
+It headed across a patch of concrete toward an appetizing snack of green shrubbery a few yards away.

-Hero was fitted for a new pair of high-tech prosthetic devices attached to its back legs.
+Hero became what may be the nation's only double-amputee calf with prosthetics on Wednesday when fitted for a new pair of high-tech devices attached to its back legs.

 "I'm so proud," Hero's caretaker, Kitty Martin, exclaimed.
 "Look at you!"

-"He's got a very bright future right now," Martin said.
+"It makes my day," Martin said.
+"He's got a very bright future right now."